Skip to Content

 Type and length of lease

 Where a social housing provider transfers a tenant to an alternative property managed by a different housing provider, the tenant will be offered a type and length of lease in accordance with the individual provider’s policy.
-For more information on the types and length of lease offered by DCJ go to Changing a tenancy – Type and length of lease offered.
+For more information on the types and length of lease offered by Homes NSW go to Changing a tenancy – Type and length of lease offered.

 Paying rent after transfer